Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 Fellowship Clinical Curriculum

 Our fellowship is designed to provide graduated leadership as fellows gain clinical skills.
-Fellows work directly with an attending physician, with progressive opportunities for autonomy throughout training.
+Fellows work directly with an attending physician, with opportunities for progressive autonomy throughout training.
+We offer two different tracks depending on the type of residency (Pediatrics or Emergency Medicine) completed.

 First Year: Emergency and Critical Care Skills